Holcomb Observatory and Planetarium

 Governor George N. Craig delivered the dedicatory address and Charles F. Kettering, vice president and director of General Motors Corporation, spoke at the dedication dinner on November 5th 1954.
 The observatory was placed on a high knoll on the north end of the Butler academic campus, adjacent to the woods of the Holcomb Gardens.
 The observatory is visible from 38th street and to motorist driving northward on Clarendon Road.
 Still riding piggyback on the 38-inch telescope was the original and refurbished Clark 6-inch telescope from the Irvington campus.
 (Photo above left: This picture shows the support structure for the telescope pier.
 Note the highlighted region where the pier will sit.
 This structure does not come in contact with the rest of the building so that vibration of the telescope is minimized.
 Photo on right: James Irving Holcomb (right) standing next to the optical tube assembly just before it was hoisted into the dome of the observatory.)

 In 1995, Butler University began the first phases to upgrade the 38-inch telescope.
 The 5,000-pound telescope was mechanically and structurally sound but was difficult for the observer to use because it had to be moved from target to target by hand.
 The refurbishment of the telescope was done by AB Engineering of Ft Wayne, Indiana.
 Slewing motors were added to the telescope so that it no longer had to be moved by hand and to allow computer controlled pointing of the telescope.
-The University hired AB Engineering of Ft.
-Wayne, Ind., for the upgrade.
 This refurbishment of the telescope was finished in April 1997.
 The upgrade made deep imaging possible; celestial objects 6 million times fainter than the human eye can be detected through the Holcomb Telescope.
 The telescope has been used for both introductory and advanced courses and several student research projects, particularly for determining critical asteroid rotation rates, examining variability of dying supergiant stars, and following transiting exoplanets.

 In 2008, Butler University strengthened its astronomy program by joining the SARA consortium, thanks to a donation by Dr. F. Levinson.
 This consortium of 13 universities possesses three 1-meter class telescopes located at Kitt Peak, Arizona, Cerro Tololo, Chile, and at Observatorio del Roque de los Muchachos in the Canary Islands, Spain.
 Having remote access to these telescopes has provided Butler students, at all levels and majors, with the unique experiences of being an astronomer and participating in original astronomical research.